 Registered trade mark rights afford their owners automatic statutory rights that are simple and easy to enforce against third parties and can potentially last forever.
 As such, and in order to avoid/mitigate the risks, uncertainty and costs that are associated with a common law passing off action, athletes and sports personalities are strongly encouraged to obtain registered trade mark protection (so far as possible).

 Where can I register my trade mark?

-In addition to being able to obtain national registered trade mark rights in the UK (and other European countries) athletes can also apply to register their trade marks with the European Union Intellectual Property Office (EUIPO), which will result in their trade marks being protected throughout all 28 (current) Member States, in a single registration.
+In addition to being able to obtain national registered trade mark rights in the UK (and other European countries) athletes can also apply to register their trade marks with the European Union Intellectual Property Office (EUIPO), which will result in their trade marks being protected throughout all 27 Member States, in a single registration.
 As of 1 January 2021, EU trade mark registrations afford no protection in the UK, although all EU trade mark registrations that were in force at that date have been cloned into comparable UK trade marks.

 Can I register my name and signature as a trade mark?

 Any personal name or signature can potentially be registered as a trade mark.
 Fred Perry was one of the first sports personalities in the UK to register his signature as a trade mark back in 1965.
 Since then, numerous athletes and sport personalities have registered their names and/or signatures as trade marks, including Emma Raducanu®, Andy Murray®, Roger Federer®, Wayne Rooney®, Lionel Messi®, Usain Bolt® and Lewis Hamilton®.

 Can I register a logo?